 Below the HVAC button section is a panel that opens to give access to the DVD changer which also includes a CompactFlash card reader.
 On the center console, a metal control wheel for the COMAND system sits above a piece of wood, surrounded by metal buttons.
 There is no longer a central gear shift lever as in previous models, instead a stalk on the steering wheel controls the gearbox (with buttons or, optionally, paddles on the steering wheel for manual gear control).
 Controls mounted on the door panels provide access to the main seat controls (including the optional seat heating, seat ventilation and memories) and to the electrical mirrors, windows and boot lid opening and closing.
 Additional seat controls are accessed via the standard COMAND system (these include controlling the optional multi-contour and dynamic driving seats and the massaging seat functions).
 Throughout the interior, many buttons are metal, with black fields above them denoting the switches’ function.

 The steering wheel has various control buttons for the cluster display, volume and telephone control and for the optional Linguatronic voice control system.
-On the electrically adjustable steering wheel column are also mounted the gearbox control lever, the stalk for controlling the speedtronic and cruise control functions, the main combination lever that operates the indicators, high beam and windscreen wipers and a stalk to adjust the steering wheel and control the optional heated steering wheel.
+On the electrically adjustable steering wheel column are also mounted the gearbox control lever, the stalk for controlling the speedtronic and cruise control functions, the main combination lever that operates the indicators, high beam and windscreen wipers and a stalk to adjust the steering wheel and control writing papers the optional heated steering wheel.
 Controls for the interior lighting and the sun roof or panoramic sun roof are mounted on the roof, near the interior rear-view mirror.
 This section also includes a compartment for sun glasses.

 The W221 is slightly larger in all dimensions than the W220, with a longer wheelbase and more interior room.